delzadbamji/OpenCV-Bag-of-Words/readme.md

 # OpenCV-Bag-of-Words
 This project trains a bag of words model for football, motorcycle, dollar bill and an accordian.
 I have generated the resulting keypoints on the image itself and later generate a histogram of the keypoints detected.
-The testing results are logged in the console.
+The testing results are logged in the terminal.